Takosaga/master_thesis/README.md

 This project demonstrates proficiency in numerous technical skills valuable in data science and AI development roles:

-- **Natural Language Processing**: Implementation of transformer-based models for text classification
 - **Explainable AI**: Integration and evaluation of state-of-the-art explanation techniques for black-box models
 - **Data Analysis**: Comprehensive exploratory data analysis and statistical evaluation of results
 - **Data Visualization**: Creation of informative and intuitive visualizations to communicate complex findings